fortrabbit/help/docs/billing.md

  27 28 29 30               $  $  $  $
 ```

-The dollar-sign indicates the days you would be billed on the 16th.
+The dollar-signs indicate days that would be incuded in the invoice.

 ### Monthly invoices